Overview of Bohmian Mechanics: Preface first edition

 Most of our collective activities are regulated by other people who decide whether they are well done or not.
 One has to learn some arbitrary symbols to write understandable messages, or to read those from others.
 Human rules over collective activities govern the evolution of our culture.
 On the contrary, natural systems, from atoms to galaxies, evolve independently of the human rules.
 Men cannot modify physical laws.
 We can only try to understand them.
 Nature itself judges, through experiments, whether a plausible explanation for some natural phenomena is correct or not.
 Nevertheless, in forefront research where the unknowns start to become understandable, the new knowledge is still unstable, somehow immature.
-It is supported by unclear experimental evidences or the evidences are still subjected to different interpretations.
+It is supported by few experimental evidences or the evidences are still subjected to different interpretations.
 Certainly, novel research grows up closely tied to the economical, sociological or historical circumstances of the involved researchers.
 A period of time is needed in order to distil new knowledge, separating pure scientific arguments from cultural influences.

 The past and the present status of Bohmian mechanics cannot be understood without these cultural considerations.
-The Bohmian formalism was proposed by Louis de Broglie even before the standard, i.e., Copenhagen, explanation of quantum phenomena was established.
-Bohmian mechanics provides an explanation of quantum phenomena in terms of point particles guided by waves.
+The Bohmian formalism was proposed by Louis de Broglie even before the standard, that is Copenhagen, explanation of quantum phenomena was established.
+Bohmian mechanics provides an explanation of quantum phenomena in terms of particles guided by waves.
 One object cannot be a wave and a particle simultaneously, but two can.
 Specially, if one of the objects is a wave and the other is a particle.
 Unfortunately, Louis de Broglie, himself, abandoned these ideas.
-Later, in the fifties, David Bohm clarified the meaning and applications of this explanation of quantum phenomena.
-Bohmian mechanics agrees with all quantum experiments done up to now.
+Later, in the fifties, David Bohm clarified the meaning and applications of this original explanation of quantum phenomena.
+Bohmian mechanics agrees with all non-relativistic quantum experiments done up to now.
 However, it remains almost ignored by most of the scientific community.
 In our opinion, there are no scientific arguments to support its marginal status, but only cultural reasons.
-One of the motivations for writing this book is helping in the maturing process that the scientific community needs about Bohmian mechanics.
+One of the motivations for writing this book is helping in the maturing process that Bohmian mechanics still needs.